 Integrate a POS system

 The POS systems can help you to link your website’s online operation and customer data with your point-of-sale system.
-The integration acts as a helpful shopping assistant, allowing you to view your customers’ browsing and purchasing history and how they add products to their Wishlist.
+The integration acts as a helpful shopping assistant, allowing you to view your customers’ browsing and purchasing history and how they add products to their Wishlists.
 This can assist them better in the physical shopping experience.